 - Intensive Outpatient Drug Treatment (adolescent) meets three times per week and is designed to help clients stabilize behaviors and emotions, build some basic coping skills and begin to create a home environment supportive of recovery.
 Once this is achieved, the youth can move into the Adolescent Outpatient group.

 - Outpatient Drug Treatment (adolescent and adult) is to support clients in developing a sober, recovery-based lifestyle.
 Clinicians assist individuals in identifying and managing triggers, expressing feelings in a safe environment, building supportive relationships, understanding family roles and patterns, and developing healthy communication skills.
 Both adolescent and adult groups meet two times per week.

 - Relapse Prevention (adult) is an important follow-up to Outpatient Treatment.
 Providing additional support and therapy for individuals who have demonstrated a period of sobriety but are still at risk of relapse and need ongoing services to solidify their recovery.
 This group meets once per week.

 - Parent Groups are an important part of our adolescent programming.
 These sessions allow parents to connect with others going through similar circumstances.
 Topics often include family roles and patterns, communication styles, and the impact of substance use on adolescent growth and development.
 This group meets once per week.

-Growth Works provides residential adolescent substance use treatment through partnerships with Wolverine Human Services (Vassar, MI) and Washtenaw County Drug Court (Ann Arbor, MI).
-While both programs were designed to support youth involved in the juvenile justice system, the program in Vassar is also accessible to adolescents with Medicaid.
+Growth Works provides residential adolescent substance use treatment through partnerships including Washtenaw County Drug Court (Ann Arbor, MI).
 Youth in these programs participate daily in therapeutic groups as well as school and other recreation activities.
-Both programs also provide opportunity for family involvement to help better prepare for the return home.
+These programs also provide an opportunity for family involvement to help better prepare for the return home.